jjlong150/ExcelToGraphviz/docs/README.md

 next: /install/
 ---

-The **Relationship Visualizer** is a **Microsoft Excel** spreadsheet that helps collect relationship information.
-It works with **Graphviz**, an open-source graph visualization software that generates diagrams programmatically using the DOT language.
-The Relationship Visualizer simplifies understanding the DOT language by allowing relationships to be expressed through text in Excel rows and columns.
-Macros in the spreadsheet write data in DOT format, which Graphviz interprets, and then displays the graph created.
+**Relationship Visualizer** is a Microsoft Excel spreadsheet that uses [Graphviz](https://graphviz.org/) to generate graph diagrams from textual relationships.
+It includes tools for creating elements of style and saving them to a style sheet, executing SQL queries, displaying the DOT source, and adding animation code to SVG graphs.
+It supports English, French, German, Italian, and Polish languages.

 <center>